-For the past eight years, the Utah Department of Health, Utah Department of Transportation Zero Fatalities Program, and Utah Teen Driving Task Force have worked closely with parents and families who have lost a teenager in a motor vehicle crash to tell their stories in a memoriam book.
+For the past ten years, the Utah Department of Health, Utah Department of Transportation Zero Fatalities Program, and Utah Teen Driving Task Force have worked closely with parents and families who have lost a teenager in a motor vehicle crash to tell their stories in a memoriam book.

 We meet personally with the participating families, provide grief resources, and help spread their prevention messages to other families and young drivers.
 The families become a support network for each other and have expressed their appreciation and comfort in being able to share their story with others.

 Remembering 15 lives lost on Utah roads.

 Watch one of our videos on what the Teen Memoriam is and how it has impacted others.